Hennmeister/kv-store/README.md

 ### **KV-store get API**

 When we perform a get call, we first check the memtable for the presence of the key to see if it was one of the most recently added keys that are stored in memory.
 If this call fails (not found), we resort to searching through the SSTs to find the key on disk.
-We implement various ways that this SST search could be done, from plain Binary Search from the newest to oldest SST, to more complicated methods such as with LSM Trees and B-tree searches outlined below.
+We implement various ways that this SST search could be done, from plain doing Binary Search starting with the newest SST to oldest SST, to more complicated methods such as with LSM Trees and B-tree searches outlined below.

 ### **KV-Store put API**

-To perform a put operation, the database buffers all keys in the memtable until it reaches capaicty.
+To perform a put operation, the database buffers all keys in the memtable until it reaches capacity.
 Once that is done, we dump the components to their respective SSTs based on whatever SSTManager is chosen (BTreeSSTManager or LSMTreeSSTManager), see below for more details on those.

 ### **KV-store scan API**